Anshii-c/Emotion_detection_project/Task3/README.md

  makes use of training annotated audio datasets (such as RAVDESS and TESS).
 Data ought to be gender-labeled or pre-filtered.

  ## Rules
- Voice input should take less than ten seconds.
+ Voice input should take less than four seconds.
  The GUI should give clear status feedback (processing, success, retry) when non-female voices are heard.